Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Wild Card Excuse: King is mostly busy because he's fighting monsters and/or raiding monster lairs.
 He's actually just playing an RPG, but his statement saves him from having to actually fight monsters.

 - World's Strongest Man: Despite his actual ranking in the Hero Association, King is regarded as the strongest hero, respected by most heroes and feared by even the strongest monsters.
+Even Tatsumaki respects him, as does Amai Mask.
+Every single hero in the verse knows that King is simply the strongest and best hero.
 His feats of killing fierce monsters with ease are renowned by all and are almost of a mythical nature.
 In actuality, he's just a normal guy, who simply happened to be at the wrong place at the right time.

 - Your Mind Makes It Real: King fakes knowing a special move as a bluff against Black Sperm and Golden Sperm, but his courage allowed him to manifest it into an actual attack, at least in his head.